nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Add Account Screen

-A visual improvement has been done on the Add account screen, making it more responsive to longs server urls or local paths.
+A visual improvement has been done on the Add account screen, making it more responsive to longs server URLs or local folders.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2634](https://jira.nuxeo.com/browse/NXDRIVE-2634).